APPLICATION

 Ingredients

-This slurry is simply water or a glue made of hydrocolloids which have filming and adhesive properties such as:
+This slurry is simply water or glue made of hydrocolloids which have filming and adhesive properties such as:

 • Glucose syrup